1904 Nobel Prize in Literature: Nominations

-For the 1904 prize, the Swedish Academy received 29 nominations for 21 individuals.
+For the 1904 prize, the Swedish Academy received 29 nominations for 21 writers.
 Among the nominees were Albert Sorel, Anatole France (awarded later in 1921), Leo Tolstoy, Henrik Ibsen, Algernon Charles Swinburne, Rudyard Kipling (awarded in 1907), and Henryk Sienkiewicz (awarded later in 1905).
 Two of the nominees were women, Swedish novelist Selma Lagerlöf (awarded later in 1909) and French actress Émilie Lerou.

 The authors Edwin Arnold, Anton Chekhov, Kate Chopin, Karl Emil Franzos, Lafcadio Hearn, Theodor Herzl, Wilhelm Jordan, Mór Jókai, Antonio Labriola, Dumitru Theodor Neculuță, Auguste Molinier, Larin Paraske, Ștefan Petică, Abai Qunanbaiuly, Samuel Smiles, Leslie Stephen, Hans von Hopfen, and Jose Clemente Zulueta died in 1904 without having been nominated for the prize.

 Prize decision

 It was later revealed that the Swedish Academy's official justification for a shared prize is not supported by how the Academy actually made their decision.
 The shared prize was in fact a compromise solution, caused by certain incompetence by the Nobel committee during the process.
-The committee had agreed on that Mistral should be awarded the prize when they were presented with a poor translation of one of Mistral's major works by committee member Rupert Nyblom.
-The committee chairman Carl David af Wirsén was worried about the reputation of the committee and proposed withdrawing Mistral's candidacy and opting for Echegaray instead.
-He could however only find fifty per cent support for this proposal and, as a compromise, it was decided to share the prize between the two men.
+The shortlist consisted of Henryk Sienkiewicz, Frédéric Mistral and José Echegaray.
+During the committee's deliberations, Sienkiewicz's Quo Vadis was hailed as a masterpiece, but was passed over to the following year.
+Mistral, being shortlisted, appealed the committee because of his Provençal dialect, but the committee chairman Carl David af Wirsén was uncertain about the poor quality of translations of Mistral's works by committee member Rupert Nyblom, especially on his masterpiece Mirèio.
+Carl David af Wirsén was worried about the reputation of the committee and proposed withdrawing Mistral's candidacy and opting for Echegaray instead.
+After failing to get major approval and only find fifty per cent support for this proposal, the committee decided to share the prize, as a compromise choice, between the two men.

+Reactions

+There was an uproar in the press in Spain and Italy, as Spain thought Benito Pérez Galdós – one of Europe's greatest living novelists at the time – would get the prize, same as Italians felt when they found that their national poet Giosuè Carducci was not recognized.